tcarleton/stagg/README.md

 It is common when studying interactions between human and natural systems to weight a climate variable by a social variable that it is likely to have an impact on, typically population or cropland.
-Thus, `stagg` allows for the conversion of a raster into a data table of weights via `secondary_weights()`.
+Thus, `stagg` allows for the conversion of a raster into a data.table of weights via `secondary_weights()`.

 ``` r